Mount Rinjani volcano in Lombok

 Do I need a permit to trek Mount Rinjani?

-Yes, a permit is required for trekking Mount Rinjani, costing around 150,000 IDR per day.
+Yes, a permit is required for trekking Mount Rinjani, costing 250,000 IDR per day.
 Permits will be arranged for you by your trekking company.
 They obtain them at the Rinjani Trek Center.

 Do I need a guide or porter for the trek?